 Will My Pet Gain Weight After Surgery?

 The metabolism of many pets tends to slow down after a spay/neuter surgery, which can result in weight gain.
 However, just as with humans, we can prevent weight gain with a healthy diet and exercise.
 Make sure you’re feeding your pet nutritious food, and avoid throwing them table scraps.
 We can let you know the recommended caloric intake for your pet’s age and breed to make sure you’re not overfeeding them.
 Also, make an effort to keep your pet active, whether it’s with daily walks for dogs or creating vertical space for cats.
 Interactive toys are also a great idea to encourage exercise.

 When Should I Spay/Neuter My Pet in Webster, TX?

 The age depends on your pet’s breed, but typically, we recommend between 8 weeks and 6 months for the best and safest results.
 When you bring your puppy or kitten to us for the first time, we’ll let you know at what age we recommend the spay/neuter procedure.
-Give us a call at (281) 486-1509 to make an appointment.
+Give our Webster, TX, animal hospital a call at (281) 486-1509 to make an appointment.
 We look forward to seeing you both!